 - SPSS is installed in certain computer labs.

-Most of the classrooms at OUE are equipped with a projector and audio system with wall connection jacks, several classrooms have permanent computer stations, and a few classrooms are equipped with SmartBoards.
+Most of the classrooms at OUE are equipped with a computer station, projector, and audio system with wall connection jacks; and a few classrooms are equipped with SmartBoards.
 The Multimedia Room in the Learning Commons has a SmartBoard for students to use outside of class.

 Peter Lim, Computer & Technology Specialist